 • Margins – Anemic Return on Sales will inevitably hinder an organization’s growth and could lead to its demise.

 • Cash Flow – Without enough operating cash on hand, an organization may be forced to borrow money to keep the doors open.

 • Expenses – If more is going out than is coming in, your business is not profitable.
 While there may be months and even quarters that aren’t profitable, too many of these can be a serious issue.

 For a big-picture view of developing financially savvy leaders, read 5 Business Acumen Concepts Every New Manager Should Know.

 Let an employee learn about these concepts by allowing them to seek out opportunities to decrease cost, improve productivity, or grow sales in a realistic environment.
 This type of experiential learning will not only make an employee feel more connected with their organization, but it will also help them succeed when they transition into a leadership role.

 By developing employees who think like business owners, organizations can increase their retention rates and maintain a healthy pool of potential leaders.

-See how Business Acumen training helps employees think like business owners in our eBook, Business Acumen Anecdotes.
+See how Business Acumen training helps employees think like business owners.